-If you are determined to go this route, there are some basic tips to go by.
-Keep track of all the available listings in an area, either through the legal notices of the local newspaper, web sites of major lenders, local information provided by the county clerk or your realtor.
-You will need to be certain that there are not any liens against the property.
+If you are determined to go this route, there are some essential tips to go by.
+Keep track of all the available listings in an area, either through the legal notices of the local newspaper, web sites of major lenders, local information provided by the county clerk, or your realtor.
+You will need to be sure that there are not any liens against the property.
 Liens against the property, whether tax liens or creditor liens, can take a large sum of money and time to resolve.
 You need to do your due diligence on all properties before you make any offer.

 Often, the process is made easier by directly contacting a real estate professional.
 If you want a foreclosure house listed by HUD, you will have to go through a real estate agent.
 Most agencies selling foreclosure properties offer compensation to real estate agents.
 An experienced agent can assist you in arranging inspections, obtaining pre-qualified financing, negotiating with the sellers, and hiring contractors to do necessary repairs.
 An excellent real estate agent should also be able to provide guidance on which repairs are necessary and those renovations that will not pay for themselves.
 Many first time investors over improve properties and are not able to get that money back when they sell.